Preuce/3Donut/README.md

 # Parameters
 You can tweak the parameters in params.hpp.
-* R and r corresponds to the inner ring, and the outer ring of the donut respectively
+* R and r correspond to the inner ring, and the outer ring of the donut respectively
 * ZOOM corresponds to the amount of zoom on the donut.
 Makes it bigger without really increasing the computing time
 * FPS corresponds to amount of frame per second
-* rot_phi, rot_alpha and rot_ome corresponds to the rotation speed on the x, y, and z axis respectively, in rad per second.
+* rot_phi, rot_alpha and rot_ome correspond to the rotation speed on the x, y, and z axis respectively, in rad per second.
 * MAP corresponds to the caracters to be used as lighting gradient
-* I corresponds the illumination vector, determines the direction of the light
+* I corresponds to the illumination vector, determines the direction of the light
-* Intensity corresponds the saturation of the light
+* SATURATION corresponds to the saturation of the light

 # Implementation
 The coordinate system we consider is the following :